CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 To configure custom hashing, edit the `/usr/lib/python2.7/dist-packages/cumulus/__chip_config/mlx/datapath.conf` file:

-1. Enable custom hashing by uncommenting the line `hash_config.enable = true`.
+1. To enable custom hashing, uncomment the `hash_config.enable = true` line.
 2. To enable a field, set the field to `true`.
 To disable a field, set the field to `false`.
 3. Restart the `switchd` service: